What's on

 They haven’t yet announced the program for this year, but we can expect similar performances.

 Diwali is that time of the year where you’re allowed to indulge in indian sweets.
-Typically, Mauritians will offer sweets to their loved ones, sometimes packed in beautiful boxes.
-In Mauritius, special dishes and snacks are often created specifically for Diwali and some are typically Mauritian, based on recipes passed down from generation to generation.
+Typically, Mauritians will visit their friends and family to offer sweets, often packed in beautiful boxes.
+You will impress your Hindu friends by following this tradition yourself.
+In Mauritius, special sweets are often created specifically for Diwali and some are typically Mauritian, based on recipes passed down from generation to generation.
 That’s the case of the Gateau Patates, made with sweet potato, filled with sweet coconut and then deep-fried.
 Those gateaux will be sold across the island during the Diwali weekend.

-You’ll find those dishes in most Indian restaurants but you’ll find the most traditional indian sweets at Namo India which has branches in Rose Hill and Port Louis, or Jain’s Little India which has branches in Sodnac, Tribecca Mall and Rose Belle
+You’ll find the most traditional indian sweets at Namo India which has branches in Rose Hill and Port Louis, or Jain’s Little India which has branches in Sodnac, Tribecca Mall and Rose Belle

 Most indian restaurants will have special offers on sweets boxes during the month preceding Diwali.